-Before the season is officially over, let's celebrate the last few days of summer with this light and fluffy cake exploding with sunshine-sweet cherries
+Before the cherry season is officially over, let's celebrate the last few days of summer with this light, fluffy and delicious cake exploding with sunshine-sweet fresh cherries and a crumble topping

 Happy Labor Day weekend everybody!

-Let's take advantage of these last few days of summer, and the last few cherries of the season, and bake this soft and delicate cake, exploding with sunshine-sweet cherries and topped with a buttery crumble.
+Let's take advantage of these last few days of summer, and the last few fresh cherries of the season, and bake this soft and delicate cherry coffee cake, exploding with sunshine-sweet cherries and topped with a buttery crumble.

 What do you say?!?